 - Abdominal pain

 - Rumbling stomach

 Treatment and prevention

-- Slowly switch your cat over to a high quality, low fibre diet.
+- Slowly switch your cat over to high quality, low fibre diet.
 Add cooked pumpkin, butter or petroleum jelly to the food if you need to add fibre to help with hairballs.
 Cheaper brands of foods contain high levels of fillers such as corn, which are harder to digest.

 - Your cat only needs to drink water, which should be available 24/7.
 But if you must give the cat milk, make sure it is cat milk.

 - Avoid table scraps, cats don’t need them, and many human foods can cause an upset tummy in cats as well as add excess calories to the diet.